 In addition to the manipulation of the fur and the skin caused by the output of the fan, a cat’s proximity to a fan could also be an issue.
 A curious cat lover of the fan or nod could become a little too interested.
 This is why it’s also very critical to keep the fan at a respectable height and a respectable distance if at all possible.

-Why My Cat Avoid Fans?
+Why does My Cat Avoid Fans?

 Of course, if your cat is not a fan of the fan, so yes!
-There is reason.
+There is a reason.